kasahun-Abera/LaraSolidArchitecture/README.md

-## Laravel  SOLID Architecture with Simple BLOG
+## Laravel  SOLID Architecture with Simple example
 This is just only for learning purpose.